Return to Books

 He further emphasizes the importance of a comprehensive onboarding process.
 According to Dodson, new hires should be given a 100-day period to acclimate to the organization, during which they can ask questions, make connections, and receive necessary training.
 This period is crucial for integrating new employees into the team and setting them up for long-term success.
 By focusing on hiring for outcomes and providing a strong onboarding experience, managers can significantly reduce turnover and build a more resilient team.

-Examples of successful team-building strategies include:
+successful team-building strategies include:

 Sign Up for Free